 Coupling a fluorescent dye to an antibody directed at a pathogen (direct or indirect immunofluorescence) should theoretically increase sensitivity and specificity.
 However, these tests are difficult to read and interpret, and few (eg, Pneumocystis and Legionella direct fluorescent antibody tests) are commercially available and commonly used.

-This stain is used to detect mainly Cryptococcus neoformans and other encapsulated fungi in a cell suspension (eg, CSF sediment).
+India ink stain is used to detect mainly Cryptococcus neoformans Cryptococcosis Cryptococcosis is a pulmonary or disseminated infection acquired by inhalation of soil contaminated with the encapsulated yeasts Cryptococcus neoformans or C. gattii.
+Symptoms... read more and other encapsulated fungi in a cell suspension (eg, cerebrospinal fluid sediment).
 The background field, rather than the organism itself, is stained, making any capsule around the organism visible as a halo.
-In CSF, the test is not as sensitive as cryptococcal antigen.
+In cerebrospinal fluid, the test is not as sensitive as cryptococcal antigen.
 Specificity is also limited; leukocytes may appear encapsulated.

 These stains are used to detect intestinal protozoa.